NCTU-Math-Software/final_project-chen-yu-ye/README.md

 # final_project-chen-yu-ye
 final_project-chen-yu-ye created by GitHub Classroom

-[explaining of the recursive function "bigMod"]
+[Explaining of the recursive function "bigMod"]

 If exp(exponential) is 0 ,we have bigMod(base,0,modNum) = 1